 Wearing white jeans affords you the freedom to pick any other shade of denim you please for your top half.
 The darker you go, the smarter it’ll look.
 However, be very careful if you’re planning to pair white jeans with raw denim as the indigo dye has a nasty habit of bleeding onto other garments.

 If in doubt, earth tones.
 It’s a pretty reliable mantra to live by when it comes to styling your white jeans.
 Greens, browns and greys go perfectly with white, meaning you can pretty much do as you please within that colour palette.

 This is a great everyday option as it requires little thought to get right.
 Simply pull your white jeans on and select some earthy layers to wear on top.
 For bonus points, introduce some texture.
 This could take the shape of a brown suede jacket of even some carefully placed corduroy.

 In terms of footwear, you can either use a dark leather shoe to tie in with your upper half, or you could opt for some luxe white sneakers for something a little more relaxed.

 Chances are, your go-to weekend jeans are blue or black.
 That’s absolutely fine, but having a white pair on standby allows you to kick things up a gear in the style stakes as and when you feel like it.

 The good news is, white jeans are actually surprisingly easy to style as part of a casual outfit.
 Avoid going double white, but other than that anything goes in terms of colour.

 One of our favourite pieces to wear with white denim for weekend duties is a cropped bomber jacket.
-It can be layered to cover a variety of seasons and dressed up or down easily by switching between a shirt, polo or T-shirt underneath.
+It can be layered to cover a variety of seasons and dressed up or down easily by switching between a shirt, sweatshirt or T-shirt underneath.